Gregslash/Gregslash/README.md

 - Hi, I’m @Gregslash

--I have a background with both Hardware Engineering and Software Engineering
+-I have backgrounds with both Hardware Engineering and Software Engineering

 -More Comfortable with Software Engineering Though